-Date: September 25, 2024
+Date: September 10, 2025

-Re: Ameren Illinois Small Business Direct Install Channel Trade Ally Spillover Results
+Re: Ameren Illinois Small Business Direct Install Channel Trade Ally Spillover Results – 2025 Updates

 Introduction

 As part of the 2024 evaluation of the Ameren Illinois Company (AIC) Small Business Direct Install (SBDI) channel, Opinion Dynamics conducted research with participating trade allies to estimate spillover associated with the channel.
 Spillover calculations are based on the protocols prescribed in version 12.0 of the Illinois Technical Reference Manual (IL-TRM), Attachment A (Illinois Statewide Net-to-Gross Methodologies).
 Specifically, the evaluation team followed the methodology to estimate spillover from active trade allies.

+In 2025, the evaluation team revisited findings from this analysis through analysis of program tracking data as specified in the AIC 2025 Evaluation Plan.

-This memo presents the research findings.
+This memo presents the research findings from the initial analysis as well as updates to those findings.

 Summary of Spillover Results